ipaste/docker_test/OracleWeblogic_in_Docker_POC/README.md

 …
 ```

-2 setup devicemapper use direct-lvm for performance and production environment
+2 setup devicemapper use direct-lvm for performance and production environment </br>
 The Devicemapper default use loop device, but loop is not supported in production environment, so we change to direct-lvm.

-prepare thin-provision lvm pool
+prepare thin-provision lvm pool</br>
 Create PV and VG named docker
 ```
 [root@node2 ~]# fdisk /dev/sda